JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 [//]: # (title: Mouse event listeners)

-In your desktop project, you can listen to various mouse events, like clicking, moving, scrolling, entering, and exiting.
+In your desktop project, you can listen to various mouse events, like clicking, moving, scrolling, or entering and exiting the input region.

 ## Click listeners

-Click listeners are available in both Compose Multiplatform on Android and Compose Multiplatform for desktop, so your code will work on both platforms.
+Click listeners are available in both Compose Multiplatform for Android and Compose Multiplatform for desktop, so your code will work on both platforms.
 For example, here is how to set up simple click listeners with the `onClick`, `onDoubleClick`, and `onLongClick` modifiers:

 ```kotlin